Court - District 46

 CORONAVIRUS PUBLIC NOTICE

 In response to the Novel Coronovirus pandemic, the Michigan Supreme Court issued Administrative Order 2020-14 which directs trial courts to adhere to phased return of operations as determined by guidelines established by the State Court Administrative Office (SCAO).
 Pursuant to Michigan Supreme Court’s Return to Full Capacity Guidelines, trial courts must continue to hold proceedings virtually whenever possible.
-Courts in Phase II of reopening are ordered to limit access to courtrooms and other spaces to no more than 10 persons, including staff, and to practice social distancing and limit court activity to only essential functions.
+All Oakland County Courts, including the 46th District Court, have reverted back to Phase I of reopening.
+Courts in Phase I of reopening must primarily conduct virtual hearings and are ordered to limit access to courtrooms and other spaces to no more than 10 persons in total, to practice social distancing and limit court activity to only essential functions.
 In response Chief Judge Shelia Johnson has directed the 46th District Court to immediately take additional action to reduce the risk of exposure and to mitigate transmission of the disease to litigants and court staff.
 This notice is subject to change and will remain in effect until further notice by the Chief Judge.

-An exception to the above policy is that the Court will continue to schedule a limited number of cases for in-person appearance, only where there is a history of failing to appear for at least two hearings conducted via Zoom.
+An exception to the above policy is where a statutory or constitutional right has NOT been waived.
+Those cases may proceed to hearing with approval by the Chief Judge and Court Administration, with no more than 10 persons in the courtroom, including staff.
+Another limited exception is that the Court will continue to schedule a limited number of cases for in-person appearance, only where there is a history of failing to appear for at least two hearings conducted via Zoom.
 This limited in-person appearance is to accommodate those who may have technological issues using Zoom and to give a benefit of a personal appearance prior to an arrest warrant being issued, a default judgment being entered or a case being dismissed.

-Sometime in the future, the Court will return to in-person appearances in criminal cases where the parties have requested an actual physical appearance in lieu of an appearance via Zoom.
+Sometime in the future, the Court will return to in-person appearances in criminal cases where the parties prefer an actual physical appearance in lieu of an appearance via Zoom.
 Notices for any in-person hearings will be sent by mail.

 Please contact the court for the most recent information regarding your case.

-Clerk’s Office - Effective on Wednesday November 18, 2020 the 46th District Court will again close the clerk’s office to the public.
-Phones will be answered from 8:00 am - 4:00 pm, Monday-Friday.
+Clerk’s Office - Effective on Wednesday April 7, 2021 the 46th District Court will again close the clerk’s office to the public.
+Staff will be working and phones will be answered from 8:00 am - 4:00 pm, Monday-Friday.

-In-Person Hearings - Effective on Wednesday November 18, 2020, a limited number of in-person hearings will be allowed for each courtroom on certain cases where parties have previously failed to appear.
+In-Person Hearings - Effective on Wednesday April 7, 2021, a limited number of in-person hearings will be allowed for each courtroom on certain cases where parties have previously failed to appear via Zoom.
 Persons who have a scheduled hearing will be allowed into the building after screening however, no other additional persons or spectators will be allowed inside.
 Social distancing requirements apply and allow for no more than 10 people in a space at any given time.
 Persons wishing to view proceedings may do so via the Court’s YouTube Channels, which are listed on the Court’s website and Facebook page.

 Requirements for Entry - Parties entering the court must check in at the court’s main entrance and be screened for COVID symptoms.